rugbyprof/2143-Object-Oriented-Programming/Assignments/Exam_02/README.md

 4. When does a class become an object?
 5. An object is a(n) `_________________` of a class that resides in `_________________` and has `_________________`.
 (Fill in the blanks.)
 6. How do we define a constructor and a destructor in a C++ class, and when do each of these get called?
-7. Why might you choose to store data as static in a class?
+7.  ~Why might you choose to store data as static in a class?~
 8. Which keywords can be used to control access to class members?
-9. What type of data member can be shared by all instances of its class?
+9.  ~What type of data member can be shared by all instances of its class?~ (uses static keyword)
 10. Rewrite the snippet below so that Kid can access his dad’s private stash of alcohol, but keep alcohol private.
 This is an example of controlling access in a class:

 ```cpp